Caesar ten Cate

-Caesar Herman "Cees" ten Cate (August 20, 1890, in Ngawi, Java – June 9, 1972, in Amsterdam) was a Dutch amateur football player who competed in the 1912 Summer Olympics.
+Caesar Herman "Cees" ten Cate (August 20, 1890, in Ngawi – June 9, 1972, in Amsterdam) was a Dutch amateur football player who competed in the 1912 Summer Olympics.

 International career

 Ten Cate made his debut for the Netherlands in a June 1912 Olympic Games match against Sweden and earned all of his three caps at the tournament, winning a bronze medal.
 He was only included in the squad because first choice forwards Mannes Francken and Jan Thomee had to pull out.